Reward Increased to $8,000 for Most Wanted Sex Offender From Waco

-AUSTIN – The reward for Monroe Hernandez, 51, a Texas Ten Most Wanted Sex Offender and this month’s featured fugitive, has been increased to $8,000 for information leading to his capture if the tip comes in during April.
+AUSTIN – The reward for Monroe Hernandez, 50, a Texas 10 Most Wanted Sex Offender and this month’s featured fugitive, has been increased to $8,000 for information leading to his capture if the tip comes in during the month of December.
 Also, Waco Crime Stoppers is offering a reward for Hernandez’s arrest.
 Hernandez is wanted for parole violation and failure to comply with sex offender registration requirements.
 All tips are guaranteed to be anonymous.

 Hernandez’s last known address was in Waco, and he has ties to the area.
-Authorities have wanted him since September 2014.
-Hernandez’s criminal history includes a 1993 conviction for sexual assault in McLennan County.
-For more information and updates in the event of his arrest, see his wanted bulletin.
+In 1993, a court convicted Hernandez of sexually assaulting a woman in McLennan County.
+They have wanted him since September 2014.
+For more information and updates in the event of his arrest, see his wanted bulletin at

 Hernandez is 5 feet 5 inches tall and weighs approximately 180 pounds.
 He has tattoos on his chest, left hand and both legs; and may be using an alias.